Glaxo rejects $68 billion takeover bid

 In a statement, the company indicated its rejection of the three offers because they essentially underestimated the value of the consumer healthcare business and its future prospects, according to what Al Arabiya.net had seen.

-Unilever is still interested and could come back with a new offer, although no final decision has been made, according to sources familiar with the discussions who spoke to Bloomberg, and Glaxo’s board still favors a plan to launch the business that includes brands such as Sensodyne toothpaste and painkillers.
+Unilever is still interested and might come back with a new offer, although no final decision has been made, according to sources familiar with the discussions who spoke to Bloomberg, and Glaxo’s board still favors a plan to launch the business that includes brands such as Sensodyne toothpaste and painkillers.
 Pain Advil is in a separate company from the parent company.

 The potential acquisition will rank among the largest acquisitions globally since the start of the coronavirus pandemic, and comes at a time when merger and acquisition activity is at an all-time high.
 The deal will speed up the transformation of two of the UK’s largest companies, each of which faces pressure from shareholders to improve performance.